 Swish and Swipe Bathroom Cleaning Routine

 My favorite aspect of the Fly Lady’s techniques is her bathroom cleaning methods.
-Every day, she recommends that you “Swish and Swipe” the dirty areas of your bathroom.
+She recommends that you “Swish and Swipe” the dirty areas of your bathroom every day.
 You should take 1-2 minutes to wipe down your counters and swish a toilet brush around your toilet.

 Caddy Full of Supplies